 Now my dream and vision has come to fruition with the help of my newly formed team.
 I love reading and farming, so why not combine the two?

-I live in Wiltshire with my fiancé Richard and our three children, Oliver, Imogen and Harriet.
+I live in Wiltshire with my husband Richard and our two children, Oliver and Harriet.
 We farm approximately 100 acres and breed pedigree Herefords, Ruby Reds and Beef Shorthorns.
 In my spare time I like to show our cattle at agricultural shows, read books and magazines and go open water swimming (in the summer!).